campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 - Ensure proper file organization and naming

 **Parallel Coordination:**
-- Deploy Sub Agents strategically to maximize creative diversity
+- Deploy MistralAI Agents strategically to maximize creative diversity
 - Assign distinct innovation dimensions to each agent to avoid overlap
 - Coordinate timing to prevent file naming conflicts
 - Monitor all agents for successful completion and quality